Alma J. Carten

 Child welfare practice, policy, and program development; culturally competent services to children and families of color; child abuse and neglect and new immigrants; poverty, child well-being, and family development; education and training for culturally competent practice; integration of transformative and service learning theories into field education curriculum; integration of mediation service strategies in child welfare practice; and clinical practice with people of color

-Dr. Alma J. Carten earned her Bachelor of Arts degree from Ohio University, her Master of Social Work degree from the Whitney M. Young Jr. School of Social Work, and her Doctorate in Social Welfare from Hunter College School of Social Work of the City University of New York.
-At NYU, Dr. Carten is former chair of the social welfare programs and policies area, and teaches in the social welfare policies and human behavior curricula sequences in the MSW program and social policy analysis in the doctoral program.
-Dr. Carten is also a consultant reviewer for the US Department of Juvenile Justice, Children’s Bureau of the Administration for Children and Families, helping to shape the national standards for child welfare outcomes.
-She has held a number of faculty appointments, including director and chair of the Westchester Social Work Education Consortium, and has taught at Hunter College School of Social Work and and the Behavioral Science Department at the New York City Policy Academy.
-Additionally, she was a member of the Administration for Children’s Services Commissioner’s Task Force on Minority Agencies.
-She served as president of the New York City Chapter of the National Association for Social Workers from 2000-2002.
+Alma J. Carten, PhD, LCSW, ACSW, earned her Bachelor of Arts degree from Ohio University, Master of Social Work degree from the Whitney M. Young Jr. School of Social Work, and Doctorate in Social Welfare from Hunter College School of Social Work of the Graduate Center of the City University of New York.
+She is currently an Associate Professor of Social Work at the New York University Silver School of Social Work, and teaches in the social welfare policy and human behavior curricula sequences in the MSW and PhD programs.
+She has held a number of faculty appointments, including director and chair of the Westchester Social Work Education Consortium, and has taught at Hunter College School of Social Work and the Behavioral Science Department at the New York City Policy Academy.